Hey happy Veteran’s Day and Marine Corps Birthday! AustinJS is going to get

 - Where: Spredfast — 200 West Cesar Chavez Street — 3rd Floor of the Silicon Labs building on Colorado

 - How: Parking is on the street, or you can bus, bike, rollerblade, segway, jet ski, or walk yourself down there and just not worry about it.
+Just don't ride those electric scooters on the sidewalks.

 - Drinks and pizza will be provided.